dreibh/hipercontracer/README.md

 See the the manpage "hpct-query" for all options!

 To convert the results to CSV format, use for example:
-- ./hpct-results ping.results.gz --separator=, --output ping.csv.gz
+- ./hpct-results ping.hpct.gz --separator=, --output ping.csv.gz
-- ./hpct-results traceroute.results.gz --separator=, --output traceroute.csv.gz
+- ./hpct-results traceroute.hpct.gz --separator=, --output traceroute.csv.gz

 # Examples to Process Results from CSV